zcash/zips/draft-issuance.md

 “Issuance” - the sum of Block Subsidies over time.
 (TODO ZIP Editors: work out if this definition is correct or can be removed).

-“`ZsfBalanceAfter(h)`” is the total ZEC available in the Zcash Sustainability Fund (ZSF) after the transactions in block `h`, described in ZIP #TODO reference#.
-The Sustainability Fund is used to pay out Block Subsidies from unmined ZEC, and other fund deposits.
+“`ZsfBalanceAfter(h)`” is the total ZEC available in the Zcash Sustainability Fund (ZSF) after the transactions in block `h`, described in ZIP draft-zsf.md.
+In this ZIP, the Sustainability Fund is used to pay out Block Subsidies from unmined ZEC, and other fund deposits.

 “`BLOCK_SUBSIDY_FRACTION`” = 41 / 100,000,000 or `0.00000041`